Bristol, Connecticut Therapists

 - Social isolation

-The primary factor that separates seasonal affective disorder from other depression and anxiety disorder is that it is consistently tied to seasonal changes.
+The primary factor that separates seasonal affective disorder from other depression and anxiety disorders is that it is consistently tied to seasonal changes.
 Seasonal depression is most common in women, and increases in frequency the further you live from the equator, so residents of northern climates are most at risk.

 What You Can Do

-If you think you may be suffering from seasonal affective disorder, or any other mental health complaint, it’s important to contact a therapist as soon as possible.
+If you think you may be suffering from seasonal affective disorder or any other mental health complaint, it’s important to contact a therapist as soon as possible.
 Although a therapist is necessary to achieve an official diagnosis of seasonal affective disorder, you may be able to identify the problem yourself through practices such as mood tracking or journaling.
 Pay special attention to whether your mood worsens or improves during major seasonal changes.
 Remember, though winter is the most common culprit, some people find their depressive seasons reversed, with their downswing occurring during the warmer months, so don’t rule it out based on that.
 Even if you think you know what you may be suffering from, it’s still important to work with a therapist, as that’s the only way to ensure you’re treating the problem correctly.

 Working with a therapist can help you come up with coping skills to get you through the tougher months.
-Your therapist may recommend journaling, mental exercises, or the use of a special lamp which can simulate sunlight on shorter days.
+Your therapist may recommend journaling, mental exercises, or the use of a special lamp that can simulate sunlight on shorter days.
 No two cases are exactly alike, so you and your therapist will work together to come up with a treatment plan that’s right for you.